Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

 where the characteristic length scale $L$ is the half-cell length.
 The governing equations are again the incompressible Navier--Stokes equations in the Oberbeck--Boussinesq approximation, and a temperature equation stated in Eqs.~\eqref{eq:ns}-\eqref{eq:incomp}, but without the Coriolis term in the momentum equation.

-For the parameters $\Ra = 10^{11}$ and $\Pran = 10$ it was observed that sheared plumes, originated by a Rayleigh--Taylor instability, periodically arise above the heated plate and travel towards the center \citep{Reiter2020}.
-However, another time-dependent feature that emerges is the oscillatory instability that breaks symmetry inside the bulk region, see figure~\ref{fig7} (b).
+For the parameters $\Ra = 10^{11}$ and $\Pran = 10$ it was observed that sheared plumes, originated by a Rayleigh--Taylor instability, periodically arise above the heated plate and travel towards the center \cite{Reiter2020}.
+However, another time-dependent feature that emerges is the oscillatory instability that breaks symmetry inside the bulk region, see Fig.~\ref{fig7}(b).
 So there is a fast periodic emission of thermal plumes close to the boundary and a slow periodic oscillation in the bulk region.
-Streaming DMD is used to separate these two coexisting dynamics.
+That is, the horizontal convection has coexisting dynamics on very different time scales.
+Streaming DMD is used in conjunction with temporal filtering to provide separate low-dimensional reconstructions of these coexisting dynamics.
+Temporal filtering is required here \blue{for reasons of computational efficiency.
+In principle, it is possible to extract both time scales from a single analysis.
+However, the dataset would become very large and the calculations slow.
+This is because the snapshot spacing must be small enough to detect the small period and we need to process a large number of snapshots along a trajectory long enough to capture the large period.
+To obtain converged results in particular for the larger period, the truncation number must be increased accordingly, resulting in much larger matrices to be processed at each iteration step. }